-(reform various regulations of the General Health Law)
+Reform various regulations of the General Health Law)

 The initiative aims to regulate the use of medical devices.
-Among the proposed, it is worth noting: 1) considering the medical team, prosthetics, diagnostic agents and supplies of dental use as such devices; 2) to replace the term "essential nutrients for health" with "medical devices"; 3) indicate that for sale or supply, as well as for importation, they must have sanitary authorization; and, 4) to emphasize that the indications of its use will be detailed in the instructions of the corresponding product, in printed or electronic form.
+Among what is proposed, it is worth noting that: 1) prosthetics, diagnostic agents and dental supplies should be considered as medical devices; 2) the term "essential accessories for health" will be replaced with the term "medical devices"; 3) for sale or supply, as well as for importation, the retailers must have a sanitary authorization from the department of health; and, 4) the indications of the medical device 's use will be detailed in the instructions of the corresponding product, in printed or electronic form.